All Products

 -fstd-modules

-Specifies that files for std modules are compiled.
+Specifies to compile files for std modules.

 -fmodules-export-all